Terms of Service

 5.5 Reviews

-- Subject to mandatory applicable law, cancellations made more than 24 hours before the scheduled lesson start time are eligible for a refund or reversal of the lesson price.
-Cancellations made within 24 hours are not guaranteed to be refundable and may be declined or adjusted by the Platform, acting reasonably and in good faith.
+• Subject to mandatory applicable law, cancellations made more than 24 hours before the scheduled Lesson start time are eligible for a PayPal refund or reversal of the full Student-paid amount for that Booking.
+Cancellations made within 24 hours are not guaranteed to be refundable and may be declined or adjusted under the Platform policy, acting reasonably and in good faith.

-- Where a lesson is cancelled, not delivered, or found through the Platform's review process to warrant reversal, the transaction may be refunded or otherwise adjusted through the applicable payment flow.
+• Where a Lesson is cancelled, not delivered, refunded by the Teacher, or reversed through PayPal or a card-provider process, the transaction may be refunded or otherwise adjusted through the applicable PayPal payment flow, even if PayPal has already routed the Teacher portion to the Teacher.

 7. Lesson Delivery